dnsimple/dnsimple-support/content/articles/okta-identity-provider.markdown

 Using Okta as an identity provider streamlines the login experience for you and your team.

-## Prequisites
+## Prerequisites

-In order to proceed with configuring login with SSO through Okta, you must:
+To proceed with configuring login with SSO through Okta, you must:

 - Have administrator access to an Okta organization
 - Have administrator access to a DNSimple account